Last Updated on October 2, 2023 by Editorial Team

 3. Organisational Skills Development

 Apart from the general idea of dyslexia being a learning and reading disorder, there are several other areas where its effects can be observed.
-Lack of proper organisation skills being one of them.
-A plan needs to be workout by occupational therapist for building this skillset.
-General exercises involved are :
+Lack of proper organization skills is one of them.
+A plan needs to be worked out by an occupational therapist for building this skill set.
+The general exercises involved are :

 - Teaching how to think in reverse to find a solution to a task.

 - Breaking a large task into smaller ones.
-Not only it becomes more manageable, it also reduces anxiety.
+Not only it become more manageable, but it also reduces anxiety.

 - Teaching how to prepare physically and mentally for a task in advance.
-A visual time table for the week is perfect for planning ahead.
-Planning early reduces anxiety and last moment time pressure and helps in achieving better results in task.
+A visual timetable for the week is perfect for planning ahead.
+Planning early reduces anxiety and last-moment time pressure and helps in achieving better results in the task.